-During my first weeks at university in London, one of my hall mates became a fast friend.
-Angie was very friendly and I knew she was a Christian and went to church at St. Helen’s.
+During my first weeks of college in London, one of my hallmates became a fast friend.
+Angie was very friendly, and I knew she was a Christian and went to church at St. Helen’s Bishopsgate.
 She would always invite me.

-I kept turning her down and always said no until one time she invited me to a Christmas service.
-I thought I should at least say yes once, so out of guilt, I said yes and went with her.
+I kept turning her down until she invited me to a Christmas service.
+Out of guilt, I said yes and went with her.

 Angie was going to meet me at the service, but she was late.
 I was on time but didn’t go in.

 I felt awkward.
 I had never been to church.
 I didn’t know how to act or stand or behave.

 The welcome team saw me, and though I looked like an outsider, they didn’t ignore me or put pressure on me.
 They made me feel comfortable.

 A lady came along and stopped to talk to me.
 My first impression was that she was a lost tourist roaming the church.
 She came up, said, “Hi,” and asked if I was okay.
 Then she stood with me until Angie came.

 Everyone at St. Helen’s was so nice.
 I kept thinking, “The Christians here are different from the people I usually meet.”
 I felt like whatever God was doing, it must be good.